 Firstly, it is clear from this that registration fees don’t come close to paying for what is spent on roads.
 If you want to continue arguing along this line, given that the majority comes from fuel excise, soon you will be able to argue that electric vehicle owners don’t pay their fair share.
 But there are deeper reasons.

-Secondly, are more importantly, money collected from road users doesn’t automatically turn into the money spent on roads.
+Secondly, and more importantly, money collected from road users doesn’t automatically turn into the money spent on roads.
 All the money the government collects get thrown into a big hat and then redistributed as it sees fit.
 Sometimes a tax is hypothecated to a particular use (for example, a tobacco tax in WA was earmarked to be used for their Quit campaign), but the vast majority of revenues aren’t like this, and these road-related revenues are no exception.
 A government can collect money any way it wants, and then spend it however it wants — I think it’s a good thing that not all the tax dollars paid by big miners are spent on the mining industry.

 There are a few more issues to talk about concerning this hypothetical bike registration scheme.
 What would be it’s purpose?
 For revenue?
 For insurance?
 To track down stolen bikes?
 For licensing?